Director of Football Challenge: 5 Clubs Where It Works Best

 Final Thoughts - Can You Let Go?

 This challenge will test you.
-You’ll want to interfere.
-You’ll want to scream at a deadline day signing that doesn’t fit your tactic.
-But if you let go, really let go, FM24 becomes a whole different beast.
+You’ll want to interfere, especially on deadline day when a signing doesn’t fit your eye test.
+Let go, properly, and FM26 becomes a different beast.

 The clubs above give you the best shot at a successful Director of Football Challenge.
-So choose wisely, sit back, and trust the process.
+Choose wisely, sit back and trust the process.

-What about you?
-Have you tried the DoF challenge?
-Drop your club recommendations or horror stories in the comments – I’d love to hear them!
+What about you - have you tried the DoF challenge?
+Drop your club recommendations or horror stories in the comments.
+I want to hear them.